Jhoie/Instagram-Bot/README.md

 # Instagram-Bot
-This is an instagram bot that likes pictures automatically
+This is an instagram bot that likes pictures automatically based on user's requests